nerves-project/nerves/README.md

 `build_platform: Nerves.System.Platforms.BR` - The build platform will point to a module which which uses the `Nerves.System.Platform` behaviour.

-`bakeware: [target: "rpi", recipe: "nerves/rpi"]` - Used to hold metadata needed for the bakeware provider.
-This should be information from the Bakefile if migrating.

 ### Env Variables

 You can configure which cache / compile providers the system and toolchain should use when building.
 The following are environment variables which you can set.

-`NERVES_SYSTEM_CACHE_PROVIDER` - The cache provider to use Options
+`NERVES_SYSTEM_CACHE` - The cache provider to use Options
   * `none` - Do not use a cache provider.
 This will force the system to compile instead of pulling from cache.
-  * `bakeware` - Use the bakeware cache provider.
-The provider will use the target and recipe from the package configuration in addition to the version from the `Mix.Project.config` of the package.
+  * `http` - Use the http cache provider.
+This provider will use the list of mirrors from the configuration.

-`NERVES_SYSTEM_COMPILER_PROVIDER` - The compiler provider to use Options
+`NERVES_SYSTEM_COMPILER` - The compiler provider to use Options
   * `local` - Linux only.
 This will compile the system locally.
-  * `bakeware` - Not ready yet.
-This will send the serialized Nerves Env to bakeware for compilation.

-## Usage

-### Building Firmware

-Now that everything is installed and configured its time to make some firmware.
-Here is the workflow

-`mix deps.get` - Fetch the dependencies.

-`mix compile` - Bootstrap the Nerves Env and compile the App.

-`mix firmware` - Creates a fw file

-`mix firmware.burn` - Burn firmware to an inserted SD card.
+  * `none` - Will not compile the system.
+You will be sad.